 The costs related to this Proxy Solicitation will be borne by Greenlight.
-Costs of this Proxy Solicitation are currently estimated to be approximately \$6 million.
-The actual amount could be higher or lower depending on the facts and circumstances arising in connection with the solicitation.
-We estimate that through the date hereof, Greenlight's expenses in connection with this Proxy Solicitation are approximately \$3 million.
+Costs of this Proxy Solicitation are currently estimated to be approximately \$[ ].
+We estimate that through the date hereof, Greenlight's expenses in connection with this Proxy Solicitation are approximately \$[ ].
 If successful, Greenlight may seek reimbursement of these costs from the Company.
 In the event that Greenlight decides to seek reimbursement of its expenses, Greenlight does not intend to submit the matter to a vote of the Company's shareholders.
 The Board, which will consist of three of the Nominees, if all are elected, and eight of the incumbent Company directors, would be required to evaluate the requested reimbursement consistent with its fiduciary duties to the Company and its shareholders.
 Costs related to the solicitation of proxies include expenditures for attorneys, public relations and other advisors, solicitors, printing, advertising, postage, transportation and other costs incidental to the solicitation.